 Other Health Law Issues

-The public charge rule makes it harder for legal immigrants who receive certain forms of public assistance, including Medicaid, to remain in the country and become permanent U.S. residents.
-The proclamation requires new immigrants seeking entry into the country to demonstrate that they will be able to obtain health insurance, not including subsidized ACA plans or Medicaid.
+Immigrants and health insurance.
+The “Public Charge” rule, issued in Aug.
+2019 by DHS, made it harder for individuals who immigrated to the U.S. legally and received certain forms of public assistance, including Medicaid, to remain in the U.S. and become permanent residents.
+The proclamation required new immigrants seeking entry into the country to demonstrate that they would be able to obtain health insurance other than the ACA or Medicaid.

 On Aug.
 5, 2020, a Fourth Circuit panel ruled 2-1 in favor of the Trump administration policy and reversed the nationwide injunction of the policy issued by a federal judge in Maryland.
 On Jan.
 11, 2020, the U.S. Court of Appeals for the Fourth Circuit was the only federal appeals court to allow the rule to proceed.

 On March 9, 2021, the Supreme Court dismissed the case.
 A court order vacating the 2019 Public Charge Rule went into effect, and the Department of Homeland Security (DHS) immediately stopped applying the rule.

 Update: On March 15, 2021, the Biden Administration officially removed the 2019 Public Charge rule from the Code of Federal Regulations.

 Conscience rule.
 On May 2, 2019, the U.S. Department of Health and Human Services (HHS) and Office of Civil Rights (OCR) released a final rule that expanded the ability of medical professionals to refuse to provide care based on religious or moral objections.

 The state of California and two additional states and cities sued the Trump Administration on May 21, 2019, stating that the conscience rule would encourage discrimination against women and the LGBT community.